mathisbot/opengl-fps/README.md

 <a name="known-bugs"></a>

 Some bugs appear during development, but no direct solution is found.
 Here is a list of known bugs for which no solution has yet been found.
 By the way, if you manage to find a bug during a game, don't hesitate to share it in Issues.
-- Light currently passes through objects.
-This is not a bug, this is a feature not implemented yet.

 <p align="right">(<a href="#readme-top">Up</a>)</p>